-To be certain mesohabitat typing using video is a reliable tool and the results are replicable, an analysis of the replicability of results was conducted in a California hydro relicensing.
-To check the general replicability of the habitat type identification, an independent reviewer conducted video mapping of randomly selected ground verified segments representing 20 percent or more of three PHABSIM reaches.
-Because ground truthing is an essential component of video mapping, the independent reviewer had also participated in the habitat mapping ground surveys, but not on the test stream segment.
+To be certain mesohabitat typing using video is a reliable tool and the results are replicable, an analysis of the replicability of results was conducted recently in a California hydroelectric project relicensing.
+To check the general replicability of the habitat type identification, an independent reviewer conducted video mapping of randomly selected ground-verified segments representing 20 percent or more of three PHABSIM reaches.
+Because ground-truthing is an essential component of video mapping, the independent reviewer had also participated in the habitat mapping ground surveys, but not on the test stream segment.
 The three PHABSIM reaches selected represented a variety of channel and habitat types: wide, open canopy; variable gradient and canopy coverage; and a smaller, higher-gradient channel.
-The test concluded that the aerial video habitat mapping method is a reliable tool and that differences between replicates would be minimal; and, therefore differences between one investigator and another would be minimal, as long as the investigators were involved with the ground mapping and were given clear definitions and type-index images of the various mesohabitat types.
+The test concluded that the aerial video habitat mapping method is a reliable tool and that differences between replicates would be minimal; therefore, differences between one investigator and another would be minimal, as long as the investigators were involved with the ground mapping and were given clear definitions and type-index images of the various mesohabitat types.
 An added value of the video record is the ability to check a habitat typing call with another researcher, if in doubt.

-Within each geomorphic reach, habitats will be typed to the mesohabitat level according to a nested hierarchical classification system developed in part with input from the Fish and Aquatic TWG and from stakeholder comments to the PSP (Table 9.9-3).
-Note that the mesohabitat categories have been nested and expanded in this RSP to accommodate the high diversity of habitat types found in the tributaries during 2012 video and ground surveys.
+Within each geomorphic reach, habitats will be typed to the mesohabitat level according to a nested hierarchical classification system developed in part with input from the Fish and Aquatic TWG (Table 9.9-4).
+Note that the mesohabitat categories have been nested and expanded to accommodate the high diversity of habitat types found in the tributaries during 2012 video and ground surveys.